tkn-tub/ns3-gym/doc/tutorial/source/conclusion.rst

 *******

 |ns3| is a large and complicated system.
 It is impossible to cover all
 of the things you will need to know in one small tutorial.

-We have really just scratched the surface of |ns3| in this tutorial, but we hope to have covered enough to get you started doing useful networking research using our favorite simulator.
+Readers who want to learn more are encouraged to read the following additional
+documentation:

+* The |ns3| manual
+* The |ns3| model library documentatio
+* The |ns3| Doxygen (API documentation)
+* The |ns3| wiki

 -- The |ns3| development team.